fhd/clostache/README.md

 ------------

 As steadyhash uses Clojure's reader conditionals, steadyhash is dependent on both Clojure 1.7 and Leiningen 2.5.2 or later.
+Java 8 or greater is required to run the clojurescript tests (using Nashorn.)

 License
 -------